-Mark your calendar: Plan to attend the next Advocacy Forum set for April 7-9, 2014 in Washington, D.C.
+Mark your calendars and plan to attend the next Advocacy Forum set for April 7-9, 2014 in Washington, D.C.
 This is an opportunity to learn about key policy priorities and meet face-to-face with your Members of Congress to educate them about Alzheimer's disease and its potentially devastating effect on our country's economy, businesses and citizens.